Kingxukai/linux/Documentation/trace/coresight/ultrasoc-smb.rst

 identifier, resource information and graph structure.

 The device is identified as ACPI HID "HISI03A1".
-Device resources are allocated using the _CRS method.
-Each device must present two base address; the first one is the configuration base address of the device, the second one is the 32-bit base address of shared system memory.
+Device resources are allocated using the woke _CRS method.
+Each device must present two base address; the woke first one is the woke configuration base address of the woke device, the woke second one is the woke 32-bit base address of shared system memory.

 Example::